Lessons from pendulums: A design comparison of three lab activities: Reflections and Discussion

 \subsection{Models of Students}

-Moving forward, one area in particular that this exercise in comparison has provided inspiration for each of us is the degree to which many of our design decisions were informed by our often unstated “working model” of the student population.
-At Cornell and Tufts, experience has taught Holmes and Hammer that students in their labs will often know of the simple harmonic period equation, while that is not Scherr’s experience at UWB.
+Moving forward, one area in particular where this exercise in comparison has provided inspiration for each of us is the degree to which our design decisions are informed by often unstated “working models” of the students.
+At Cornell and Tufts, experience has taught Holmes and Hammer that students in their labs will have heard of both Galileo and the simple harmonic period equation, while that is not Scherr’s experience at UWB.
 These considerations were consequential in how we operationalized our theoretical commitments.
-Scherr and Holmes both have a sense of the affective consequences for their students of a lack of in-lab instructions: in part, the guiding nature of their in-lab instructions are designed to meet students where they are.
+Scherr and Holmes both have a sense of the affective consequences for their students of a lack of in-lab instructions: in part, the guiding nature of their in-lab instructions is designed to meet students where they are.

-We refer to these expectations as a working model to reflect both their unfinished and partially tacit nature, and to highlight these expectations as connected to our theoretical commitments.
+We refer to these expectations as working models to reflect both their unfinished and partially tacit nature, and to highlight these expectations as connected to our theoretical commitments.
 Implicit in our desire to shift students’ framings is an expectation of how students will think and act coming into our labs.
-Certainly research has shaped these expectations \cite{hu_examining_2018,hu_examining_2018-1,hu_qualitative_2017,Hu_Zwickl_2017,smith_how_2020,smith_lets_2020,smith_surprise_2018,sundstrom_problematizing_2020,descamps_dynamics_2024,scherr_student_2009}, along with our experiences in the classroom.
+Research has shaped our expectations \cite{hu_examining_2018,hu_examining_2018-1,hu_qualitative_2017,Hu_Zwickl_2017,smith_how_2020,smith_lets_2020,smith_surprise_2018,sundstrom_problematizing_2020,descamps_dynamics_2024,scherr_student_2009}, along with our experiences in and out of the classroom.
 Still, as we engaged in our comparisons, we often found ourselves needing to explicate and clarify our understandings of the students.
-In reflecting on the ways in which the Cornell and UWB labs structure student engagement with statistical and representational tools, the Tufts instructional team realized we had unstated expectations about students’ capability to generate and use novel representational forms.
-The lab activity at Tufts was shaped by these expectations, even though they were tacit throughout our design process.
+In reflecting on the ways in which the Cornell and UWB labs structure student engagement with statistical and representational tools, the Tufts instructional team realized the lab design was shaped by unstated expectations about students’ abilities to generate and use novel representational forms.
+This motivated a redesign of the third lab session to include more explicit attention to data representation and analysis.